darrengoulden/darrengdn/_posts/2020-09-04-host-your-own-alternate-dialling-instructions.md

 # Folder location

-The files for the default Pexip template are located on the Pexip nodes (transcoding or proxy) in the path below
+The files for the default Pexip template are located on the Pexip nodes (transcoding or proxy) in the path below.

 ```
 /opt/pexip/share/web/static/dist/web/teams
 ```

-Copy this folder from the Pexip nodes to your local machine
+Copy this folder from the Pexip nodes to your local machine.

 # MacOS

-Open a terminal window
+Open a terminal window.

 ![macos-terminal]({{ site.baseurl }}/assets/img/2020-09-04-hosting-your-own-alternate-dialling-instructions/terminal.png){: .center-image }

 # Windows

-Open a PowerShell window
+Open a PowerShell window.

 ![windows-powershell]({{ site.baseurl }}/assets/img/2020-09-04-hosting-your-own-alternate-dialling-instructions/powershell.png){: .center-image }